 1. Children can find winding up a dog funny.
 If they repeatedly provoke your dog then it will eventually snap and may even bite your child, so stop this behavior as soon as you notice it.

-- Children who are scared of dogs might choose at some point to run away from the dog or scream.
-It’s a good idea to teach your children to stay calm around the dog, otherwise you might find that this kind of behavior will provoke play-fighting or outright aggression in a dog.
+2. Children who are scared of dogs might choose, at some point, to run away from the dog or scream.
+It’s a good idea to teach your children to stay calm around the dog, otherwise, you might find that this kind of behavior will provoke play-fighting or aggression in a dog.

-- Children can sometimes get a little too playful with dogs and might even pull its coat, ears or tail.
-If this happens there is always a chance that your dog might bite in defence.
-Teach your children that this behavior is unacceptable so that your dog is never provoked.
+4. Children can sometimes get a little too playful with dogs and might even pull their coat, ears or tail.
+If this happens there is always a chance that your dog could bite in defence.
+Teach your children that this behavior is unacceptable.

 5. Some breeds of dog are exceptionally good with children.
 For example, dogs with a calmer temperament like the Labrador are the perfect choice for a family with small children.
 But, breed descriptions are not the entire story, as all dogs have individual personalities.